-Concentration of tritium in ambient and facility air is measured by drawing the air through a desiccant at a rate of approximately 200 cc/min.
-At the end of each collection period, typically one week, the desiccant is brought to the analytical laboratory for processing.
-It is heated in a glass manifold system.
-Dedicated glassware are used for environmental samples.
-The desiccant, containing moisture from the sampled air, is heated using an electric mantle, and the evaporated moisture is condensed by a watercooled glass condenser.
+The concentration of tritium in ambient and facility air is measured by drawing the air through a desiccant at a rate of approximately 200 cc/min.
+At the end of each collection period, typically one week, the desiccant is brought to the ASL for processing.
+It is heated in a glass manifold system, using dedicated glassware.
+The desiccant, containing moisture from the sampled air, is heated using an electric mantle, and the evaporated moisture is condensed by a water-cooled glass condenser.
 The total volume of water collected is determined gravimetrically.
 A 7-mL aliquot of this water is then assayed for tritium content.
-If the desiccant contains less than 7-mL of condensed liquid, a 1-ml aliquot is used.
-Liquid scintillation cocktail is then added to the aliquot so that the final volume in the counting vial is 17-mL.
-Samples are then counted in a low-background liquidscintillation counter for 50 minutes.
-If a 1-mL aliquot was used, liquid scintillation cocktail is added to the vial so that the final volume is 11-mL.
-These samples are counted for 100 minutes.
+If the desiccant contains less than 7 mL of condensed liquid, a 1-mL aliquot is used.
+Liquid scintillation cocktail is added to the aliquot so the final volume in the counting vial is 17 mL, and these samples are counted in a low-background liquid scintillation counter for 50 minutes.
+If a 1-mL aliquot was used, liquid scintillation cocktail is added to the vial so the final volume is 11 mL, and these samples are counted for 100 minutes.
 Samples are normally processed in batch mode.
-The first sample of each batch is a steam-distilled water background whose count rate is subtracted from the raw data before computing net activity concentration.
-The second sample in each batch is a NISTtraceable tritium standard, which is used to verify the system's performance and efficiency.
+The first sample of each batch is a steam-distilled water background whose count rate is subtracted from the raw data before the net activity concentration is computed.
+The second sample in each batch is a NIST-traceable tritium standard, which is used to verify the system's performance and efficiency.
 Each sample is also monitored for quenching.
-Corrections for background, water recovery, air sample volume, quenching and efficiency for the sample matrix are factored into the final net concentrations for each sample.
-Spiked duplicates are performed within each batch of samples to determine precision and accuracy, respectively.
+Corrections for background, water recovery, air sample volume, quenching, and efficiency for the sample matrix are factored into the final net concentrations for each sample.
+Spiked duplicates are performed within each batch of samples to determine precision and accuracy.

-STRONTIUM-90 ANALYSIS
+Strontium-90 Analysis

-Strontium-90 analyses are currently performed on water.
-Groundwater samples are processed inhouse using either DOE Method RP500, which utilizes a crown ether to selectively separate strontium from the acidified sample matrix or an ion exchange resin method.
+Strontium-90 analyses are performed on water.
+Groundwater samples are processed by the ASL, using either DOE (1995) Method RP500, which utilizes a crown ether to selectively separate strontium from the acidified sample matrix, or an ion exchange resin method.
 The strontium is eluted from the resin or filtration disk using dilute nitric acid.
-The resulting eluent is evaporated on a 5 cm stainless steel planchet and the sample counted in a gas-flow proportional counter.
+The resulting eluent is evaporated on a 5-cm stainless steel planchet and the sample is counted in a gas-flow proportional counter.
 Samples are prepared in batches, including a standard and a method blank in each batch.
 Chemical recovery is determined for each sample by the recovery of strontium carbonate.
 NIST-traceable strontium-90 standards are used to calibrate and verify the performance of the counting instrument.
-Samples are counted once after a 2 week radiological in-growth time.
+Samples are counted once after a 2-week radiological in-growth time.

-Potable water samples as well as samples of solids are shipped to a contractor laboratory, which is certified to perform the EPA (1980), 905.0 method for strontium-90 in drinking water.
-This method employs time-consuming and costly wet-chemistry techniques to isolate strontium from the sample.
+Potable water samples, as well as samples of solids, are shipped to a contractor laboratory, which is certified to perform the EPA (1980) 905.0 method for strontium-90 in drinking water.
+This method employs wet-chemistry techniques to isolate strontium from the sample.
 Samples are counted twice to verify strontium-90 and yttrium-90 in-growth.
 Samples are typically processed in a batch.
 Backgrounds and system performance are verified with each batch.
-Chemical recoveries are determined by either gravimetric or gamma emitting strontium-85 standard addition techniques.
+Chemical recoveries are determined by either gravimetric or gamma-emitting strontium-85 standard addition techniques.

-GAMMA SPECTROSCOPY ANALYSIS - EPA 901.1
+Gamma Spectroscopy Analysis - EPA 901.1